mtlynch/mtlynch.io/content/retrospectives/2021/06/index.md

 ---
 title: "TinyPilot: Month 11"
 date: 2021-06-02T00:00:00-04:00
-description: TODO - One-line summary
+description: How do I increase TinyPilot's profit margins?
 ---

 ## Highlights

+* Despite $30k in monthly revenue, TinyPilot barely breaks even.
+* I'm exploring options to get big companies to pay more for TinyPilot.
-* I need to increase TinyPilot's profits.
+* I need to come to terms with the fact that managing people is a real job.

 ## Goal Grades